 Furebergsfossen, also called Furubergfossen or Furebergfossen, is a waterfall in the river Furebergselva near Sunndal in the municipality Kvinnherad/Hordaland.
 The river Furebergselva is being fed by melted water from the glacier Flogefonna.
 The water drops down over a height of 150 meter but the visible part is only 98 meter high (measured with a laser height meter) .
 After a warm period or in the summer the capacity of the river expands and results in a very powerful Furebergsfossen.

 My photo-lens wasn’t wide enough to get a descent photo of this extremely wide and powerful Furebergsfossen.
 With a wide of 70 meters I think its one of the widest waterfalls in Norway.
 Maybe the Aednafossen is a little bit wider; 100 meters.

-Best time to visit the Furebergsfossen is in June when the temperatures are rising and melted snow finds it way to the Maurangerfjord.
-The first pictures are from a visit years ago in june, the last pictures are taken mai 3th 2015 which is way to early in the season.
-You can see the difference in volume of the Furebergsfossen.
+Best time to visit Furebergsfossen is in June when the temperatures are rising and melted snow finds it way to the Maurangerfjord.
+The first pictures are from a visit years ago in June, the last pictures are taken May 3th 2015 which is way to early in the season.
+You can see the difference in volume of Furebergsfossen.

-Furebergsfossen is located 6 kilometers west of Sunndal/Kvinnherad along road 551 and is easy to access.
+Furebergsfossen is located 6 kilometer west of Sunndal/Kvinnherad along road 551 and is easy to access.

 Nearby is the beautiful Bondhusdalen where you can make a tremendous beautiful hike and enjoy Kroksfossen and Brufossen.
 Going the other way towards Rosendal you will find the Muradalen with two other nice waterfalls: Hattebergsfossen and Ringeriksfossen.